Sanjeev Gupta: Industrial expansion

 In December 2016, the Gupta-led GFG Alliance completed the acquisition of Britain's last aluminium smelter at Fort William in Lochaber, along with the hydro-power plants at Kinlochleven and Fort William.

-In August 2017, Gupta acquired Arriums Whyalla Steelworks in Australia, encompassing primary steelmaking, recycling, distribution and iron ore mining.
-The new business is conducted under the Liberty brand.
+In August 2017, after it had entered voluntary administration, Gupta's Liberty Steel acquired Australian iron and steelmaking business Arrium, which included the Whyalla Steelworks in South Australia.

 In December 2017, Gupta entered the US market by acquiring the Georgetown steelworks and expanded the US presence by acquiring Export Metals in March 2018.
 At the end of 2018, he purchased Keystone Consolidated Industries.

 During December 2018, Gupta acquired Aluminium Dunkerque, the largest aluminium smelter in Europe.
 This followed the acquisition of AR Industries, a French aluminium wheel manufacturer.

 In April 2019, Gupta acquired a second bank which he renamed the Commonwealth Trade Bank.
 He then doubled the GFG Alliance workforce in July 2019, by acquiring seven steelworks and five service centres across seven countries in continental Europe from ArcelorMittal.

 In October 2019, Gupta consolidated all his global steel businesses to form Liberty Steel Group, which he announced would aim to be the world's first carbon neutral company by 2030.
 He extended that target to his aluminium businesses, which he grouped together to form ALVANCE Aluminium Group, which he announced in January 2020.

-He has been dubbed the man who can save the British steel industry through an approach called Greensteel, and has since been working to apply this model of operation to other countries including Australia and the USA.
+Gupta has been dubbed the man who can save the British steel industry through an approach called Greensteel, and has since been working to apply this model of operation to other countries, including Australia and the United States.

+Having founded Liberty Steel Central Europe Holdings Pte.
+Ltd. in Singapore on 22 December 2022 he successfully bid €55M on Dunaferr Steel Mill, Hungary's largest steel mill and became the new owner, adding Dunaferr to his portfolio.